jrjennings/RFID_Cat_Feeder/Docs/README.md

 Goal:
-+ Build a feeder that will only allow a designated cat access to the food.
++ Build a feeder that will only allow one designated cat access to the food.

 1. www dot surepetcare dot com